dbon81926/Industrial-Robotics/README.md

 4. [X] Create a storyline/background images/subtitles and narrator for our video
 5. [X] Convert audio files into mp3 links to be imported into CapCut
 6. [X] Place both specifications of robot beside eah other for comparison
-7. [X] Screen Record features and various angles of environment
+7. [X] Screen record features and various angles of environment
 8. [X] Integrate game into GUI
 9. [X] Demonstrate advanced teach module controlling KR6 900
 10. [X] Display emergency stop and reset working in simulation